 It might sound funny to an adult who was not born into this brave new world, but reading books is turning into a lost art.
 Now, one can argue that the ownership and handling of books has actually become easier due to digital copies, but we all know the truth – reading on paper and off the tablet screen simply isn’t the same, no matter how long you tweak those settings for an eye-friendly performance.
 If you embark on a digital detox, pick a hardcover or paperback edition of a book and enjoy reading it before bed.
 Take a chance to live one more life through the pages.

-Furthermore, if you get the chance, recapture the magic of those high-school years by getting a sleek ballpoint pen and a nice notebook.
+Furthermore, if you get the chance, recapture the magic of those high-school years by getting a nice pen and a nice notebook.
 Writing a journal every night before sleep will help you form thoughts and opinions better.
 A “dear diary” session, marked down by a hand after a relaxing reading session can be a perfect way to end your day.

 4. You will rediscover nature

 Did you know that thirty minutes among the calm greenery of the woods and tall grass boosts your immunity significantly?
 Humans have spent thousands of years surrounded by nature, yet we forgo this privilege in order to look at pictures or recordings of it.